Nestan-Darejan of Kakheti, Queen of Kartli: Further misfortunes

 Alexander of Kakheti's enmity to Simon remained undiminished owing to his hatred of his half-sister.
 In 1580 the Kakhetian army surprised Simon, staying without troops at Dighomi, and put him to flight.
 Alexander could not get at Simon, but he, the Georgian chronicle says, dishonored Nestan-Darejan and, "like a brigand", rode off bearing his half-sister's drawers high upon a lance.
 Simon vowed revenge and assaulted Alexander's army at Chotori, putting the Kakhetians to rout and Alexander to flight.

-After years of heavy fighting, Simon's turbulent reign ended in 1600, when he was captured by the Ottoman army and sent in prison to Constantinople.
+After years of heavy fighting, Simon's turbulent reign ended in 1599, when he was captured by the Ottoman army and sent in prison to Constantinople.
 His son, George X, succeeded him.
 Nestan-Darejan outlived both her son, who died in 1606, and her husband, who died in captivity in 1611.
-His remains were brought by the Georgian merchant Diakvnishvili from Constantinople to Nestan-Darejan and interred at the cathedral of Mtskheta.
+His remains were brought by the Georgian merchant Diakvnishvili from Constantinople to Nestan-Darejan and interred at the Svetitskhoveli Cathedral.
 Nestan-Darejan's subsequent life is obscure.
 She lived on to see the accession to the throne of her young grandson, Luarsab II, subsequently a Christian martyr and saint of the Georgian Orthodox Church, and died sometime after 1612.